cozy/cozy-doctypes/docs/README.md

 Relations between documents are under a `relationships` object at the root of the document.
 Relations are referenced by their names.

-Each relation is an object with a `data` property containing `null`, one reference or an array of references.
+Each relation is an object with a `data` property containing either `null`, one reference or an array of references.

 A reference is an object containing at least a `_type` with the name of the referenced doctype and an `_id` with the id of the referenced document inside its doctype.